josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 If this sounds like a horrifying, disturbed thought: it is!
 It absolutely is!
 But this is already happening to countless women, many of whom are _not_ adults.

 To be an AI optimist, I would need to turn away from this.
 Ignore it.
 Consider it all just part of the plan; a price to be casually paid in exchange for…what?
-Writing software faster?<footnote>In this post, I write as though I accept the premise that AI makes you faster and/or more productive, for the sake of brevity.
-I do not, however, as there's growing evidence that AI actually only makes you feel more productive, while in fact, it slows you down.
-This matches my own experience; I often end up spending significantly more time trying to fix what AI has generated than I would've spent just doing it all myself in the first place.</footnote>
+Writing software faster?<footnote>I write as though I accept the premise that AI makes you more productive, for the sake of brevity.
+However, as there's significant evidence that AI actually only makes you feel more productive, while in fact, it slows you down.
+This matches my own experience; I often end up spending significantly more time trying to fix what AI has generated than I would've spent just doing it all myself in the first place.
+But that's another post.</footnote>

 I guess I would have to hope and believe that my children probably won't experience this.
 Maybe they'll be in better schools.
 Better neighborhoods.
 Have better friends.
 Better support systems.